-Cherokee, Alabama: Coon Dog GraveyardKey Underwood buried his coon dog "Old Troop" here in 1937.
-Since then, the procession of dead coon dogs hasn't stopped.
+Cherokee, Alabama: Coon Dog GraveyardKey Underwood buried his coon dog "Old Troop" here, in a hunting camp in the woods, in 1937.
+Since then the procession of dead coon dogs, many with fancy tombstones, hasn't stopped.

 Visitor Tips and News About Coon Dog Graveyard